jakethomas1/ConvertToGif/README.md

 &nbsp;&nbsp;sudo npm install --global giflossy  # Install giflossy globally

 2. Mandatory Variable(s):
-Then use a text editor to set the variable 'targetPath' on line 3 of gifCreate.sh to the absolute path of the directory of .mp4s to be converted.
+Then use a text editor to set the variable 'targetPath' on line 3 of gifCreate.sh to the absolute path of the directory of .mp4s to be converted, including an ending '/'.

 3. Run:
 Use the following command in your command prompt: